All Episodes

 Well, that was my first.

-And let's see, from Fox I saw Shannon Bream, I saw Kennedy, I saw Guy Benson a contributor, and Kitty Pavlich, but it the room is so huge, and I got there so late because I was on Fox after the Trump rally that you just played, that uh it mostly I I couldn't really mingle all that much.
+But the room is so huge, and I got there so late because I was on Fox after the Trump rally that you just played that mostly I couldn't really mingle all that much.

 The mingling happens before, not after.

-And what Trump was trying to accomplish was to get that split screen, Sean, where on the left you see Donald Trump with America, with Harrisburg, Pennsylvania, the blue collar people, the populace, the people that voted for him, the people that put him over the top in the state of Pennsylvania in the 2016 election.
+And what Trump was trying to accomplish was to get that split screen, Sean, where on the left, you see Donald Trump with America, with Harrisburg, Pennsylvania, the blue-collar people, the populace, the people that voted for him, the people that put him over the top in the state of Pennsylvania in the 2016 election.

-Then on the right, there's idiots like me and my tuxedo drinking my champagne, sitting back in Washington, and you get that juxtaposition, and that's exactly what he wanted.
+Then on the right, there's idiots like me and my tuxedo drinking my champagne, sitting back in Washington.

 That's what the elite are doing.